malharteli/usmsbootcampjan2022/Assignments/Day001/2.Annotations + Surefire Report/README.md

    2. @Primary
    3. @Bean
    4. @Lazy

-2. Multi Module functionality
-3. Different POM files
-4. Surefire Reports
+2. Surefire Reports - can be produced by running mvn surefire-report:report